 Arzachena – Wine on the Mind?

-Arzachena is a densely populated, sprawling city tucked just a handful of kilometers inland from Costa Smeralda.
-So while it’s technically not on the coast itself, it is a vibrant city filled with ancient architectural wonders and cannot be missed!
+Arzachena is a small city tucked just a handful of kilometers inland from Costa Smeralda.
+So while it’s technically not on the coast itself, it is a vibrant place filled with ancient architectural wonders and cannot be missed!
 Plus, you might need a little break from the sun and the sand sooner or later.

 Brimming with charm, Arzachena simply bursts with colors— brightly-lit boutiques and flower-filled streets.
 Tons of their traditional farmhouses – called “stazzi” – have been renovated into chic bed and breakfasts and sites for agritourism.
 Keep in mind that the population of the city is roughly 14,000, and their tourist capacity is 14,000 with sleeping accommodations.
 During the peak tourist season, the population literally doubles!

-Now, on to the wine.
-Arzachena is famous for producing the highest quality Vermentino di Gallura wine.
+Arzachena is also famous for producing the highest quality Vermentino di Gallura wine.
 This dry white wine is delicate with strong floral notes, yet at the same time, it’s a bit zippy, balanced by acidity and minerality.
 Why not visit the vineyards and see the wine wizardry happen for yourself?
 I recommend visiting Surrau and Capichera.

-Surrau will treat you and your fellow travel companions like kings and queens!
+Surrau will treat you like a king or queen!
 They’ll set out a table full of crackly flatbread (pani carasau) and homemade cheese, and you’ll learn the ins and out of Vermentino and sample a hefty amount of wine too!

 Capichera Winery has played a significant role in the winemaking renaissance and revolution; sampling their Vermentino and handful of other reds and rosés they produce is a true delight.

 Hungry for lunch?
-There are three restaurants in Arzachena that I want to recommend.
 Jaddha is where to go if you want a Sardinian feast!
 If you’re in more of a rush, head over to La Vecchia Costa, a favorite local restaurant with authentic local food.
 If you have a hankering for wood-fired pizza, then La Terrazza is the way to go!

 Porto Cervo — A Celebrity Magnet

-Porto Cervo is a luxurious seaside resort on Costa Smeralda, on the most northeastern section.
-In fact, it is arguably the main center of Costa Smeralda!
+Porto Cervo is a luxurious seaside resort on the most northeastern section of Costa Smeralda, and arguably its main center!
 Created in the 1960s upon wishes of Prince Karim Aga Khan IV, this small center flourished quickly, especially after the new tourist port was built in the 1980s.

 Why not stroll around town through the luxury boutiques for an afternoon, or sip a cocktail at a posh club (mind you, it ain’t cheap); you’ll likely see a celebrity or two.
 Porto Cervo is a magnet for the rich and famous.